gquere/gquere.github.io/DockerDependencyConfusion.md

 * two or more mirrors are configured and Docker Hub is declared first
 * the project uses one or more namespaces in their internal registry
 * this namespace is not registered on Docker Hub

+The exploitation is simple enough: create an account on Docker Hub, register the namespace and upload the malicious image.
+Congrats, you've gained a foothold in your target's internal network!

 Mixing registries
 -----------------